Mixing It Up with Circuit Training Workouts

-Circuit training workouts can be easily incorporated into a full body workout.
+Circuit training workouts can be easily incorporated into a full-body workout.
 Full body workouts can be incorporated into your exercise routine 2-4 times per week.
 Again, this is not set in stone.
-You can modify the number of workouts to meet your fitness goals, budget and time.
+You can modify the number of workouts to meet your fitness goals, budget, and time.

 Circuit training can be brought into the mix for those times you can’t get to a gym.
-If you are in serious workout mode though, you should give your body time to recovery between workouts.
+If you are in serious workout mode though, you should give your body time to recover between workouts.

 Even walking or light cardio counts as circuit training on days when you can’t spend a lot of time working out or exercising.